A Matlab code for analysis and topology optimization with Third Medium Contact: Overview of the Matlab implementation

 \section{Overview of the \textsf{Matlab} implementation}

 The code presented includes the following main scripts and functions:

-In the sections below we list the \textsf{Matlab} code for each of these, followed by a detailed explanation of the operations performed.
+In the following we list the \textsf{Matlab} code for each of the above scripts and functions, followed by a detailed explanation of the operations performed.
 For the sake of brevity, the codes listed only contain the essential ``inline'' comments.
 The same files, with more exhaustive comments, can be downloaded from the TopOpt webpage.